liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 doesn't have the 2.5 million locations?
 And not just by a little bit, for no locations our _"faster"_ alternatives are more than **35 000 times slower**!
-How can this be? `full custom` and `with_courier_ids` get slower the fewer elements are affected by them?
+How can this be? `full custom` and `with_courier_ids` get slower the fewer locations their respective couriers have?

 To find out what's going on, let's get the respective queries, fire up a PostgreSQL shell and `EXPLAIN ANALYZE` what's up.
 It's basically asking PostgreSQL (or the query planner, more precisely) how it wants to get that data.
-Seeing that, we might see where we are missing an index or where our data model hurts us.
+Seeing that, we might find out where we are missing an index or where our data model hurts us.

 To get the SQL query each one of our possibilities would generate, we can use [`Ecto.Adapters.SQL.to_sql/3`](https://hexdocs.pm/ecto/Ecto.Adapters.SQL.html#to_sql/3).